 Contract extension is not justified if there has been an intentional delay in conducting a standard procurement process to award a contract to replace an expiring contract, or if there has been an intentional delay in executing a contract to replace an expiring contract.
-An improper avoidance of use of a standard procurement process in order to extend the duration of an existing contract with a vendor may be considered steering a contract to a favored provider, which is unlawful conduct.
+An improper avoidance of use of a standard procurement process to extend the duration of an existing contract with a vendor may be considered steering a contract to a favored provider, which is unlawful conduct.

 Utah Admin.
-Rules R33-8-110(3), (4) (June 21, 2017)
+Rules R33-8-110(3), (4) (May 23, 2022)